 One class period a week and individual assignments.
 Credit, two semester hours.

-18. Home Nursing.-The purpose of this course is to teach the principles in the prevention and care of illness in the home.
+18. Unit 1.
+Home Nursing.-The purpose of this course is to teach the principles in the prevention and care of illness in the home.
 First aid in common emergencies, invalid cookery.
-Required of Juniors majoring in Home Economics, elective for others.